-Self-insurance - See Appendix E. Refer to 1 TAC Section 355.103(b)(13)(B) for more information.
+Self-insurance - See Appendix E and 1 TAC Section 355.103(b)(13)(B).

 Startup Costs - Those reasonable and necessary preparation costs incurred by a provider in the period of developing the provider's ability to deliver services.
 Startup costs can be incurred before the beginning of a newly formed business and/or before the beginning of a new contract or program for an existing business.
 Allowable startup costs include, but are not limited to, employee salaries, utilities, rent, insurance, employee training costs, and any other allowable costs incident to the startup period.
 Startup costs do not include capital purchases, which are purchased assets meeting the criteria for depreciation as described in the Cost Determination Process Rules.
 Any costs that are properly identified as organization costs or construction costs must be appropriately classified as such and excluded from startup costs.
-Allowable startup costs should be amortized over no less than 60 consecutive months.
+Allowable startup costs should be amortized for no less than 60 consecutive months.
 If the business component or corporation never commences actual operations, or if the new contract/program never delivers services, the startup costs are unallowable.
-Refer to 1 TAC Section 355.103(b)(20)(D) for more information.
+Refer to 1 TAC Section 355.103(b)(20)(D).

-Vendor Hold - HHSC rules specify that Medicaid payments from HHSC may be withheld from contracted providers in certain specific situations, as described in 1 TAC Section 355.111 for more information.
+Vendor Hold - HHSC rules specify that Medicaid payments from HHSC may be withheld from contracted providers in certain specific situations, as described in 1 TAC Section 355.111.

 Workers' Compensation Costs - For cost-reporting purposes, the costs accrued for workers' compensation coverage (such as commercial insurance premiums and/or the medical bills paid on behalf of an injured employee) are allowable.
-Costs to administer a safety program for the reduction/prevention of employee injuries are not workers' compensation costs; rather, these costs should be reported as Administration Costs.
-See the Safety Program definition for more information.
+Costs to administer a safety program for the reduction/prevention of employee injuries are not workers'

+compensation costs; rather, these costs should be reported as Administration Costs.
+See the definition of Safety Program.